droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>At the center of the room, between the wooden walkways, stands a broken wagon with a gnarled, misshapen tree growing through a hole at its center.
 Blood oozes like sap from its twisted trunk, which rises through and fills a large hole in the ceiling.</p>
 </div>

-The tree is a **young Gulthias tree**, and has AC 13, 100 hit points, and immunity to bludgeoning, piercing, and psychic damage.
+The tree is a **young Gulthias tree** and it uses statblock of [Elite Scythe Tree](https://2e.aonprd.com/Monsters.aspx?ID=797) but give it Vampiric Mist's Blood Siphon feature and Regeneration 13 (stopped by Fire or Holy).
 The druids planted it here to prevent the Martikovs from returning to the winery, and hope to nurture it until it can produce blights of its own.
+Currently, the tree is too weak to act on its own.
+Instead, it's controlled with Gulthias Stuff by Lorghoth from the upper floor.

-Five **vine blights** lurk atop the wooden walkway on the western side, disguised as tangles of vines through their ***false appearance*** feature.
-Five **twig blights** are similarly disguised as dead shrubs on the ground around the base of the Gulthias tree.
-The blights attack anyone who harms the Gulthias tree, which has no actions or effective attacks of its own.
+Five **[Assassin Vines](https://2e.aonprd.com/Monsters.aspx?ID=555)** lurk atop the wooden walkway on the western side, disguised as tangles of vines.
+The vines attack anyone who harms the Gulthias tree.

 > [!combat]- **Balancing the Loading Dock**
-> This combat encounter is a **bloody** combat encounter against a party of four 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 46% of their total maximum hit points.
+> This combat encounter is a **Severe** combat encounter against a party of four 6th-level players, one Level 4 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of vine blights to three.
-> * ***Five Players.*** Reduce the number of vine blights to four.
+> * ***Five Players.*** Increase the number of vine blights to six.
-> * ***Six Players.*** Increase the number of vine blights to six.
-Increase the number of twig blights to six.
+> * ***Six Players.*** Make the vines Elite.

-The three barrels, which stand in the northeast, southeast, and northwest corners of the room, are largely as described in <span class="citation">W2.
-Loading Dock (p.
-176)</span>, but are covered with strands of **poison razorvine.**

-When a creature other than a blight, a **druid naturalist**, or a **druid assailant** moves within 5 feet of a tangle or starts its turn there, the razorvine lashes out like a whip toward it.
-That creature must succeed on a DC 10 Reflex saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
-On a failure, that creature is also grappled (escape DC 10) and must succeed on a DC 10 Fortitude saving throw or be poisoned until the start of its next turn.
 ### Barrel Storage
 <span class="citation"><em>This scene takes place in Chapter 12, Area W4.</em></span>

 The barrel in the northwest corner is visibly older than the others, with darker wood, a rusted metal band, and cracks and chips across its surface.
-It contains three *potions of greater healing*, a packet of *dust of disappearance*, and a pouch containing 75 gp.
+It contains three [Healing Potions (Moderate)](https://2e.aonprd.com/Equipment.aspx?ID=2943), a [Invisibility Potion](https://2e.aonprd.com/Equipment.aspx?ID=2944), and a pouch containing 75 gp.
 ## J3e.
 The Second Floor
 The second floor of the winery is largely as described in <span class="citation">W9.
 Fermentation Vats (p.
 176)</span>, <span class="citation">W16.
 Loading Winch (p.
 178)</span>, <span class="citation">W17.
 Master Bedroom (p.
 178)</span>, <span class="citation">W18.
 Kitchen and Dining Room (p.
 179)</span>, <span class="citation">W19.
 Sleeping Quarters (p.
 179)</span>, and <span class="citation">W20, Printing Press (p.
 179)</span>.

 However, the door leading from the balcony of <span class="citation">W9.
 Fermentation Vats (p.
 176)</span> to <span class="citation">W16.
 Loading Winch (p.
-178)</span> is covered in **poison razorvine** and obstructed from the far side, requiring a successful DC 20 Strength check to open.
+178)</span> is covered in **poison razorvine** (use any plant based Hazard you can find on https://2e.aonprd.com - something with Carnivorous in a name) and obstructed from the far side, requiring a successful DC 30 Athletics check to Force Open.

 When the players first reach the second floor, they can hear the sound of clattering objects originating from <span class="citation">W20.
 Printing Press (p.
 179)</span>.
 ### Printing Press
 <span class="citation"><em>This scene takes place in Chapter 12, Area W20.</em></span>

 The room containing the Martikovs’ printing press is largely as described in <span class="citation">W20.
 Printing Press (p.
 179)</span>.
-However, the druid is a **druid assailant**, and is accompanied by three **vine blights** rather than two.
+However, the druid is a **druid assailant**, and is accompanied by two **[Elite Assassin Vines](https://2e.aonprd.com/Monsters.aspx?ID=555)** .
 The druid and blights attack the players on sight.

 > [!combat]- **Balancing the Printing Press**
-> This combat encounter is a **bruising** combat encounter against a party of four 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 22% of their total maximum hit points.
+> This combat encounter is a **Moderate** combat encounter against a party of four 6th-level players, one Level 4 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of vine blights to one.
-> * ***Five Players.*** Reduce the number of vine blights to two.
+> * ***Five Players.*** Increase the number of vine blights to three.
 > * ***Six Players.*** Increase the number of vine blights to four.
 ### Loading Winch
 <span class="citation"><em>This scene takes place in Chapter 12, Area W16.</em></span>